Application of 3D Gaussian Splatting for Cinematic Anatomy on Consumer Class Devices: Cinematic Anatomy Pipeline

+To further reduce the memory consumption of 3DGS, we utilize the compression proposed by Niedermayr~\etal~\cite{niedermayr2024compressed}.
+It encodes SH coefficients and Gaussian shape parameters into compact codebooks via sensitivity-aware vector quantization, and then fine-tunes the parameters on the training images.
+Quantization-aware training \cite{rastegari_xnor-net_2016} is used to represent the scene parameters with fewer bits.
+We call this strategy High-Rate-compression (HR-compression).
+We also provide an option that uses only quantization-aware training to reduce all scene parameters but the Gaussians' positions to an 8-bit representation during optimization.
+We will subsequently call this strategy High-Quality-compression (HQ-compression).
+Since CA requires the entire data set in focus, we can omit the scaling factor that is usually stored per Gaussian to represent scenes with objects in focus and surrounding background.

-In contrast to classical novel view synthesis, where only RGB colors are reconstructed, in volume rendering applications also the per-pixel accumulated opacity (i.e., alpha) needs to be reconstructed for blending correctly over the background.
-We extended 3DGS to allow for the differentiable rendering of images with alpha channel.
-Similar to Kerbl~\etal~\cite{kerbl3Dgaussians} we use a combination per pixel L1 and SSIM Loss to faithfully reconstruct the alpha channel of the training images.
-This greatly improves the reconstruction quality as we show in \cref{sec:quality}.
+{\textbf{Alpha Channel Reconstruction}} In contrast to classical novel view synthesis, where only RGB colors are reconstructed, in volume rendering applications also the per-pixel accumulated opacity (i.e., alpha) needs to be reconstructed for blending correctly over the background.
+Therefore, we extend 3DGS to allow for differentiable rendering of images with alpha channel.
+We use a combination of per pixel L1 and SSIM Loss to accurately reconstruct the alpha channel of the volume rendered training images.
+As shown in \cref{sec:quality}, the reconstruction quality can be improved significantly in this way.